JackHarperIMF/GHC_Todo-App/README.md

 - DELETE /todos/:id: Delete a todo

 ## Frontend Functionality:
--View a list of existing todos.
+- View a list of existing todos.
--Add new todos.
+- Add new todos.
--Mark todos as completed/incomplete.
+- Mark todos as completed/incomplete.
--Delete todos.
+- Delete todos.